rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 Developers can use Apache Pig for scripting in Hadoop.
 Scripting uses a SQL-based language and an execution environment for creating complex MapReduce transformations.
-While Pig is written in the Pig Latin "language," it's translated into executable MapReduce jobs.
+While Pig is written in the Pig Latin coding language, it's translated into executable MapReduce jobs.
 Pig also enables users to create extended or user-defined functions (UDFs) using Java.